-Proposed Budget Allows CDC To Study Gun Violence, Researchers Skeptical
+Spending Bill Lets CDC Study Gun Violence; But Researchers Are Skeptical It Will Help

 In an ideal world, Congress would have done something much bolder, says Georges Benjamin.
 "I would have preferred the Dickey language to be removed — strong language that says, 'Yes, research is permissible,' and money," Benjamin says.
 "We didn't get those three things."

-But he does believe the intent of the budget language was to make research more permissible.
-And, that public health agencies should be able to find some money in the funding they're due to receive from the new budget to move firearms research forward.
+But he does believe that the intent of the budget language was to make research more permissible and that public health agencies should be able to find some money in the funding they're due to receive from the new budget to move firearms research forward.